mks0601/Integral-Human-Pose-Regression-for-3D-Human-Pose-Estimation/README.md

 This code is tested under Ubuntu 16.04, CUDA 9.0, cuDNN 7.1 environment with two NVIDIA 1080Ti GPUs.

-Python 3.6.5 version with Anaconda 3 is used for development.
+Python 3.6.5 version with Anaconda 3 and PyTorch 1.0.0 is used for development.

 ## Directory